Our theory of change

 We believe that an end to poverty and injustice can be achieved through purposeful individual and collective action, led by active agency of people living in poverty and supported by solidarity, credible rights-based alternatives and campaigns that address the structural causes and consequences of poverty.

-In other words, people living in poverty often need to be supported to discover their own power, get organised and connect into movements, publicly demanding their rights from local institutions, national governments and powerful corporate bodies.
+In other words, people living in poverty often need to be supported to discover their own power, get organized and connect into movements, publicly demanding their rights from local institutions, national governments and powerful corporate bodies.
 People living in poverty and exclusion are the primary agents of change.

 Poverty and injustice can be eradicated only when the poor and excluded are able to take charge of their lives and act to claim their rights that have been denied or violated.